 By the way, if you love cooking in the oven as much as I do, then ORDER MY COOKBOOK.
 It has 75 delicious recipes all cooked in the oven.
 There’s even another version of caramelized oven-roasted bananas made with delicious maple syrup and coconut oil.

 Two ways to make Roasted Bananas

 - One way to make roasted bananas is to roast them for 20 minutes which would result in luxuriously soft and sweet dessert that you’d want to eat with a spoon while sipping Champagne.

 - The other way is to roast the fruit for about 55 minutes, which would make much chewer bananas with thicker leathery skin, since it’s almost like making dried fruit.

-I love both options for Roasted Bananas and choose one based on my mood.
+I love both options and choose one based on my mood.
 If I’m making something for a quick dinner dessert, then I roast them for only 20 minutes.

 If I’m baking in the morning, then I usually decide on a longer roasting time, this way I can just pick up a deliciously sticky piece of fruit with a fork and munch on it while watching tv or reading.

 How to make Vegan Roasted Bananas

 You can also make these Roasted Bananas vegan by using vegan butter or margarine.
 I actually love using soy butter that I get at an Eastern-European grocery store.

 TIP: use coconut oil for a tropical flavour.